Creating a website that drives action

 3. What pages do you need?

 Start visualising what you want people to do when they come on to your page and what they want more of.
+Make sure you have pages that help your business shine.
 A few common pages are:

 4. Make it easy to understand

-Make it easy for people when they view your site and include this
+Make it easy for people to understand what you do when they view your site.

 Your webpage and brand should have some sort of tagline that describes your business: who you are, what you do and how you do it.
 This is usually what appears in the header.